FazalLabBCM/FazalLabPipelines/docs/TrimMapCount.md

 #### Naming Raw Data Files

+> If you already have the `fastq` data files you would like to process, proceed with the instructions.
+If you
+> still need to download the raw data, [click here](https://fazallabbcm.github.io/FazalLabPipelines/DownloadRawData])
+> before continuing.

-Next, make sure that each of your `fastq` files are named following these rules (in order and separated by underscores):
+Make sure that each of your `fastq` files are named following these rules (in order and separated by underscores):
    1. Each file name starts with the capitalized and abbreviated cell location (such as "NLS" for nucleus).
    2. Each file name has an experimental condition (such as a time limit, a cell type, an antibiotic treatment,